mduez/mduez.github.io/docs/Explorations/index.md

 [Question:  If a new moon is out in the day, why can't I see it?]({% link Explorations/new-moon.md %}) (Intended audience:  lay)

-[Against the academic consensus]({% link Explorations/established-falsehoods.md %}) which calls into question the ethical, political, historical, and ontological consensus reigning in Western universities, a plea that the big questions are not as settled as usually believed.
+[Against the academic consensus]({% link Explorations/established-falsehoods.md %}) which calls into question the ethical, political, historical, and metaphysical consensus reigning in Western universities, a plea that the big questions are not as settled as usually believed.
 (Intended audience:  lay)